If I were to ask you how you got interested in the field of nutrition, you’d likely tell me a story.

 And she’s spot on!

 Without your story you’re just another practitioner to the people who don’t know you.
 But with your story, you’re a real person.
 Someone with a history, a dream, and likely a lot of powerful events both behind you and in front of you — events that have shaped who you are and enable you to make connections with those you serve (and want to serve).

 Again, the same is true with your clients.

 There are events in their past, ancestral factors, and culprits in their diet and lifestyle (past and present) that make up the environment in which their dis-ease and dysfunction have thrived.

-And while you can have them fill out questionnaires until the cows come home (or until the next solar eclipse), some of the most important pieces of information won’t come out until they tell you their story.
+And while you can have them fill out questionnaires until the cows come home, some of the most important pieces of information won’t come out until they tell you their story.

 Unfortunately, without the right tools, and the right lens, you and your clients could sink into the dark side of story.

 The solution is to listen for 3 key things in your client’s story.